 its potential value in a crisis situation, is one reason why sections of

 the ruling class are so worried about the undermining of the standing of

 affair.
 Demands for the abolition of the monarchy are not just about

 chucking out a few parasites, they involve basic democratic rights.

 The British state is also unusual in having a

 non-elected second chamber. the House of Lords.
 At a time of heightened

-class struggle, with a socialist majority in the Commons, the Lords could
+class struggle, if a socialist majority was elected in the Commons, the Lords could

 and would obviously be used to sabotage socialist measures.